cjpais/writing/serve/day/feb3_2021/index.md

 app, also basic auth.
 Then moving onto something more complex from there as necessary.
 Being able to add people into the namespace in a meaningful and secure way.

+For now we will move to working more on Meera's app Griefpal.
+I think even if the features don't get done today, if we can get the backend ready for them that will speed things up significantly.

+I think we also need to start documenting all these projects and their current state and put them up on the website in some form.
+Basically a log of what is going on and the current state with the intention behind it.